NiGhTTraX/strong-mock/README.md

 console.log(instance(foo).bar(23)); // 'called 23'
 ```

-The function in `thenReturn()` will be type checked against the actual interface so you can make sure you're passing in an implementation that makes sense.
+The function in `thenReturn()` will be type checked against the actual interface, so you can make sure you're passing in an implementation that makes sense.
 Moreover, refactoring the interface will also refactor the expectation (in a capable IDE).

 ![call-rename](media/rename-args.gif)